tarwn/lessthandot-hugo/blogs/content/posts/2009-10-13-win-a-copy-of-sql-server-2008-administra.md

 ---
 Rod Colledge was so kind to give the readers of [Less Than Dot][1] a chance to win a pdf copy of his book [SQL Server 2008 Administration in Action][2].

 Here is how you can win, read the [Interview With Rod Colledge About The Book SQL Server 2008 Administration in Action][3] post and tell me which question or answer you liked the most and why.
 Leave a comment on that post, do not leave it here.
-Comments are moderated so do not panic if you don&#8217;t see your comment right away.
+Comments are moderated so do not panic if you don't see your comment right away.

 I will pick (picked today) a winner this Friday at 12 PM EST